 Introduction

 Heavy metal contamination of soil and water has become a problem worldwide.
 Copper (Cu) is one of the heavy metals which is naturally found in earth and becomes concentrated resulting from human activities such as industrial production, mining, agriculture and transportation (Nazir et al., 2015).
-Based from the report of Gerberding ( 2004)the release of Cu by industries in year 2000 was about 640,000,000 kg and found near mines, smelters, industrial settings, landfills, and waste disposal sites.
-Cu is essential to living organisms but in high doses and can cause chronic anaemia, brain and liver damage and Wilson’s disease (Nazir et al., 2015).
+The release of Cu by industries in year 2000 was about 640,000,000 kg and found near mines, smelters, industrial settings, landfills, and waste disposal sites (Gerberding, 2004).
+Cu is essential to living organisms, but can be toxic in high doses and can cause chronic anaemia, brain and liver damage and Wilson’s disease (Nazir et al., 2015).

 Different technologies have been applied for the remediation of this metal including phytoremediation.
 It is an effective and affordable technological solution as it is cheaper by 50-80% compared to other methods of bioremediation, which is used to extract or remove inactive metals and metal pollutants from contaminated soil and water (Elekes, 2014).
 However, the disposal of harvested biomass produced from phytoremediation application is still considered to be a problem.